Good dance etiquette is important.

 Swing Toronto social dances are just that – social – and we are committed to maintaining a friendly, welcoming environment for everyone.
 Please be mindful of floorcraft, courtesy and etiquette.

 Be aware of the space and the people around you.
 Take caution not to bump into or step on other people and take care of your dance partner as well as yourself.
 Don’t take a large rock step or move backwards without looking where you are going.
-Leaders protect y0ur follower from collisions and be aware of where you send her.
+Leaders protect y0ur follower from collisions and be aware of where you send her or him.
 Keep arm and leg movements small when the floor is very crowded.
 If you do accidentally step on or bump or – yikes! – kick someone, please apologize and make sure they are o.k.

 When you’re not dancing, please move to the side of the dance floor to make room for other dancers.